Banff has a new and unique sightseeing tour complete with vintage-styled open top coaches and tour guides in period costumes. Fun for all ages!

 Know Before You Go

-Masks are required until further notice.
-I also recommend bringing a jacket as it can get chilly in the mountains!
-The top of the bus is usually open, but if the weather is bad, a glass roof will be put on for your comfort.
+I recommend bringing a jacket as it can get chilly in the mountains!
+The top of the bus is usually open, but if the weather is bad, a canvas roof (or glass roof in winter) will be put on for your comfort.

 More Information / Book Tickets Now